Death and funeral of Mary of Teck: Funeral and burial

-1,500 mourners consisting of foreign dignitaries attended the funeral service, which was conducted by the Archbishop of Canterbury and the Dean of Windsor and broadcast by the BBC on radio.
+1,500 mourners, including foreign dignitaries, attended the funeral service, which was conducted by the Archbishop of Canterbury and the Dean of Windsor and broadcast by the BBC on radio.
 It lasted 40 minutes.
 Hymns included in the service were "Abide with Me" and "Glorious Things of Thee Are Spoken".
 Once the coffin was lowered to the Royal Vault through the floor of the choir, the Queen sprinkled earth from Frogmore three times from a silver bowl onto her grandmother's coffin as the Archbishop declared her resurrection to eternal life and pronounced the words "Earth to Earth, Ashes to Ashes, Dust to Dust".
 He then pronounced the benediction, which was followed by the "Dead March".
 The Garter Principal King of Arms read out the titles and styles of Queen Mary towards the end of the ceremony.
 At the conclusion of the service, the Queen, the Queen Mother, and other female members of the royal family curtsied before the coffin and the royal dukes bowed as they left.
 After the official ceremony, members of the public were permitted on castle grounds to view floral tributes.
 A memorial service was held at St Paul's Cathedral on the same day, which was attended by 4,000 members of the public.
 Mary's body was taken to the Royal Vault before being interred next to her husband's beneath a monumental sarcophagus in the North Nave Aisle of St George's Chapel.
 It is surmounted by tomb effigies of Mary and George, sculpted by Sir William Reid Dick.

 In August 1953, the Principal Probate Registry records showed that Mary had left £379,864 in her will.
 Her will was sealed in London after her death.
 Her estate was valued at £406,407 (or £7.9 million in 2022 when adjusted for inflation).